Our Stories & Testimonials

 These are just a few examples of ITC's remarkable accomplishments, accrued over thirty-five years with a tremendous effect on the lives of thousands of people:

-170 Earle Wilcox Awards, for outstanding service to Indian Forestry, have been awarded by ITC
+202 Earle R. Wilcox Awards, for outstanding service to Indian Forestry, have been awarded by ITC as of 2019.